MajorTomSec/fixreg_vita/README.md

 The tool will also extract each registry blocks in the directory 'seg'.
 The blocks can't be edited from this directory, you need to patch system.dreg directly.

+The patched system.dreg will be placed in the same directory, under the name "system_.dreg"

 # Credit

 Adapted from PSP to PSVita by **Major_Tom**.